 First off, consider the incentives of many media like newspapers, television channels, novels, or vloggers.
 Growing an audience is an explicit part of their goals; after all, their profits are largely tied to their viewership.
 As a result, it makes a lot of sense for them to come out with constant content—it keeps the original crowd coming, and a constant presence means it can draw more people in.

 But self-help is different.
-Arguably, the content isn’t even the real point; the real point is something about the self-help “attitude” which enables them to solve future problems.
+Arguably, the content isn’t even the real point.
+The real point is something about giving others the self-help “attitude” which enables them to solve future problems.
 You want them to level up and then head off to do great things in the real world.

-Entertainment isn’t the point, so you don’t really want people binging on your content.
+Entertainment isn’t your goal, so you don’t really want people binging on your content.
+If you’re motivated by helping others, it’s actually not very good if people get hooked on your content.
 You want them to read the content, learn whatever lessons are useful for them, and then move on.

 Which means that some sort of constant, fluctuating, or even decreasing number of readers can actually be a sign that you’re doing things correctly.

-This stark conflict between typical media incentives for publicity and the lofty goals of self-help hits at the heart of the issue, I think.
-My claim is that basically everyone trying to do self-improvement has gone way off into the “maximize profits and publicity” direction rather than the “maximize beneficial impact of the content” direction.
+This stark conflict between typical media incentives for publicity and the lofty goals of self-help hits at the heart of the issue.
+I think that basically everyone trying to do self-improvement has gone way off into the “maximize profits and publicity” direction rather than the “maximize beneficial impact of the content” direction.

 “I’ll just do the trashy stuff first, and then I’ll gradually transition to deeper stuff later,” they think.